The Weight of No-Hitters and the Value of Near Misses

 Legendary Near Misses from Showa to Heisei

-On May 18, 1994, Giants pitcher Hiromi Makihara carried a perfect game into the ninth inning with two outs against the Hiroshima Carp.
+On May 18, 1994, Yomiuri pitcher Hiromi Makihara carried a perfect game into the ninth inning with two outs against the Hiroshima Carp.
 Facing the 27th batter, Naonori Suzuki, Makihara threw his fifth pitch on a 2-2 count, only to see it become an infield single to shortstop, ending the perfect game bid.
 Makihara would later achieve a perfect game in September 1994, but the May near miss remains legendary.
 Chunichi's Masa Yamamoto held opponents hitless through 8 innings in September 2006 at age 41, only to surrender a double to the leadoff batter in the ninth.
 Despite winning 219 career games, Yamamoto never achieved a no-hitter.
 In another extraordinary case from 1973, Yutaka Enatsu of the Hanshin Tigers maintained a no-hitter through 11 extra innings but was removed from the game with the score still 0-0 due to lack of run support.

-Modern Near Misses and Pitcher Psychology
+Near Misses in the 2020s and Pitcher Psychology

-Memorable near misses have continued in recent years.
+Memorable near misses have continued into the 2020s.
 In April 2022, Lotte's Roki Sasaki carried a perfect game through 8 innings before manager Tadahito Iguchi pulled him from the game, ending the perfect game bid.
 However, Sasaki achieved a perfect game the following week, the first in 28 years, making this a rare case where the decision proved beneficial.
 From a psychological perspective, an unwritten rule exists in NPB where teammates stop talking to the pitcher around the seventh inning to avoid jinxing the no-hitter.
 Sports psychology research suggests that pitchers aware of their no-hit bid experience an average velocity decrease of 1 to 2 km/h from the eighth inning onward, indicating that mental pressure directly affects physical performance.

 Related books are also helpful